RESEARCH STARTER

 Just as catalysts are used in the production of gasoline, so are they used again in its combustion in motor vehicles.
 Thus, many automobiles are equipped with a catalytic converter in order to diminish the amount of exhaust pollutants, in particular, carbon monoxide, unburned hydrocarbons, and nitrogen oxides.
 The first two are eliminated by oxidation, employing as a catalyst a mixture of platinum and palladium bonded to a solid matrix.
 The catalyst is contained in a metal cylinder located in the exhaust system as close to the engine as possible, in order that the exhaust gases remain as hot as possible.
 The desirability of fuel low in lead additives stems from the ability of lead to coat the platinum-palladium surfaces, thus “poisoning” the catalyst.

 Finally, industry has increasingly used enzymes to carry out commercially important reactions.
 Enzymes make attractive catalysts as they are very specific with regard to the reaction that they catalyze.
 Thus, they frequently lead to a single product that does not require further purification--an important consideration, as purification can be costly.
-One disadvantage of enzymes in the chemical industry is their sensitivity to heat; many are unstable for any extended period even at room temperature.
+One disadvantage of enzymes in the chemical industry is their sensitivity to heat; many are unstable for any extended period, even at room temperature.
 It has been possible to circumvent this difficulty through the isolation of enzymes from bacteria that can tolerate high temperatures (such as bacteria isolated from hot springs).
 Enzymes from these organisms are often remarkably resistant to high temperatures and, therefore, excellent candidates for industrial applications.
+In the twenty-first century, artificial intelligence and machine learning have been increasingly used to design and optimize catalysts, considerably speeding up the discovery of new catalytic materials.
+Research on catalysis is also focusing on sustainable energy, including catalysts for green hydrogen production and for converting carbon dioxide into useful fuels and chemicals.

 Context